-- Use only 3.3 V dc, unbuffered, 100 MHz DIMMS. - Each memory connector supports a maximum of 128 MB of SDRAM. - Install only ECC SDRAM DIMMS to enable ECC.
-Do not mix non-parity DIMMS and ECC DIMMS.
+- Use only 3.3 V dc, unbuffered, 100 MHz DIMMs on models with Intel Pentium II processors. - Use only 3.3 V dc, unbuffered, 66 MHz DIMMs on models with Intel Celeron processors. - Each memory connector supports a maximum of 128 MB of memory. - Install only ECC DIMMS to enable ECC.
+If you mix non-parity DIMMS and ECC DIMMs, your memory will function as non-parity DIMMs.